wilburx9/flutter_paystack/README.md

 on your backend.

 1.b If everything goes well, the initialization request returns a response with an `access_code`.
 You can then create a `Charge` object with the access code and card details.
-The `charge` is in turn passed to the ` PaystackPlugin.chargeCard()` function for payment:
+The `charge` is in turn passed to the `plugin.chargeCard()` function for payment:

 ```dart
   PaymentCard _getCardFromUI() {